HAWGT/GGST-Enhancer/README.md

 No censorship in the Museum!

-Reward Unlocker
+Reward Unlocker (Auras)

 Instructions:

-Rename the built dll into UMPDC.dll and place it inside your "GGST-Win64-Shipping.exe" folder
+1. Place UMPDC.dll inside your "GGST-Win64-Shipping.exe" folder

+2. Open the game

+Optional:

+Edit GGSTEnhancer.ini for custom settings